jgelon/TestForce/README.md

 Download&Install:
 - IntelliJ community edition

-- In Chrome search on 'ChroPath' and add the extension to your browser

 - git (https://git-scm.com) `note: students always forget this one, just search on 'download git'`
 - java jdk 8 (not jre)